Harlan Fengler

 Harlan Fengler (March 1, 1903 – March 26, 1981) was an American racing driver and official.
 He was a successful board track racer during the 1920s, and later acted as Chief Steward of the Indianapolis Motor Speedway.

-During his career, he was considered a "boy wonder," and among others, drove for entertainer and entrepreneur George L. Wade.
+During his career, Fengler was considered a "boy wonder," and among others, drove for entertainer and entrepreneur George L. Wade.
 He later lived in New Lebanon, Ohio, and acted as Chief Steward of the Indianapolis Motor Speedway from 1958 until 1974.